noomorph/vimium/README.md

 1.1 (01/03/2010)

 -  A nicer looking settings page.
--  An exclusion list that allows you to define URL patterns for which Vimium will be disabled (e.g. http\*://mail.google.com/\*).
+-  An exclusion list that allows you to define URL patterns for which **VIMtage** will be disabled (e.g. http\*://mail.google.com/\*).
--  Vimium-interpreted keystrokes are no longer sent to the page.
+-  **VIMtage**-interpreted keystrokes are no longer sent to the page.
 -  Better Windows support.
 -  Various miscellaneous bug fixes and UI improvements.